nevinera/Epsilon-D20/classes.markdown

 * Medium armor, light shields, light and blunt weapons only.
 * +2 Social, +2 Studies, +1 Will, +1 Fortitude
-* Can attempt to "turn" undead - roll `MND + Stud + clvl` against Will+mlvl.
+* Can attempt to "turn" undead - roll `MND + Stud + clvl` against `Will + mlvl`.
 On success, the target flees for 2+d4 turns.
 On success with spread > 4, the target de-animates, with various effects.
 Costs 1hp, can target up to clvl different targets at once.
-* When granted sufficient time, can meditate/pray for ~ 10 minutes, and reduce the cost of a spell by 1 (but not to zero).
+* When granted sufficient time, can meditate/pray for ~ 10 minutes, and reduce the cost of a spell by 2 (but not to zero).